Teej: Etymology

 Red velvet mite (Trombidium), also called Teej, appears during the monsoon season.

 Teej refers to the third day that falls every month after the new moon (amavasya), and the third day after the full moon night of every lunar month.
 According to Kumar (1988), Kajari Teej and Hartalika Teej fall in Bhadrapada.

 The festivals celebrate the bounty of nature, arrival of clouds and rain, greenery and birds with social activity, rituals, and customs.
 The festivals for women, include dancing, singing, getting together with friends and telling stories, dressing up with henna-coloured hands and feet, wearing red, green or orange clothes, sharing festive foods, and playing under trees on swings on Haryali Teej.
 The monsoon festival in Rajasthan is dedicated to Parvati.

 Haryali Teej

 Haryali Teej (lit.
 Green Teej) is celebrated on the third day after the new moon in the month of Shraavana/Sawan (of the Hindu calendar).
 As Shraavana falls during the monsoon or rainy season when the surroundings become green, the Shraavana Teej is also called Hariyali Teej.

-The Hariyali Teej festival is also celebrated to remember the reunion of Shiva and Parvati, the day when Shiva accepted Parvati as his wife.
+The Hariyali Teej festival is also celebrated to remember the day when Shiva accepted Parvati as his wife.
 Parvati fasted and was austere for many years and was accepted by Shiva as his wife in her 108th birth.
 Parvati is also known as Teej mata (lit.
 Teej mother).